 Brand – the village at the heart of the region – is a typically pretty Austrian alpine setup (with some great modern architectural twists Vorarlberg is known for) that sits at the end of the Brandnertal valley at the foot of the highest mountain (Schesaplana) in the Rätikon.

-What enticed me most is the mountain wall that stands at the very end, marking a border with Switzerland.
+What enticed me most is the mountain wall at the very end, marking a border with Switzerland.
 This peak was the one scene I remembered from my first visit to the Brandnertal valley at the end of winter and one I wanted to recapture and visit in summer.

 The village is central to all the cable cars and connecting points to various attractions and adventures.
 Cable cars take you up into the hills, and treks get you into the forested gorge below (that is entirely off-limits in winter).